hanabi/hanabi.github.io/Reference.md

 ### The Trash Push Prompt & The Trash Push Finesse

 * If you see that a player *Trash Pushes* an unplayable one-away card, it is a signal to you that you have the connecting card.

+### The Distribution Finesse

+* On the final round of the game, it is possible to perform a *Prompt* on a player that would be useless - they will not get a chance to play the *Prompted* card before the game ends.
+* If a player does this anyway, then it must be communicating something extra.
+In this situation, it is to be interpreted as a *Finesse* instead of a *Prompt* for the purposes of better satisfying *Team Distribution Principle*.
+* Examples:
+  * Game #16887, turn 29 if Instantiation clues blue on the blue 5

 ### The Suboptimal Color Prompt & The Suboptimal Color Finesse